keithrbennett/keithrbennett.github.io/_drafts/using-lambdas-to-simplify-your-code.md

 Both cases were an excellent fit for using callables as filters.

 In the case of the mock DNS server, there were multiple criteria for the filters, such as protocol (TCP vs. UDP), qtype (question type), qclass (question class), and qname (question name).
-I provided methods that return lambdas that filter for specific values for those attributes; for example, for a filter that will return true only for the qname `example.com`, you would make this call:
+I provided methods that return lambdas that filter for specific values for those attributes; for example, for a filter that will return true only for the qname `example.com`, you would do the following:

 ```ruby
 predicate_factory = MockDnsServer::PredicateFactory.new